 - Mort and Guy Swanson of Wash. build a 29,000-pound no-till drill known as “Old Yeller.”
 A patent would be filed in 1975.
 Later, the Swansons team with Mike Johnson and Pete Thomason to build the Comfort King, the first successful no-till drill for the deep Palouse soils of Idaho, Ore., and Wash.

-BASF introduces Basagran to the U.S and no-till soybean expands.
+BASF introduces Basagran to the U.S. and the no-till soybean acreage expands.
 Later used in combination with other herbicides, it plays an important role in no-till farming systems in the U.S. and Brazil.

 - 3rd annual No-Till Farmer tillage survey shows an 18% increase in no-till acres.